nowaproj/docs/docs/data-connections/api/createapi.md

 ## 5. Testing and Generating the Data Model

-You can test the API and generate a data model from its output to use in your app.
+You can test the API and create a data model from its output for use in your app.

+A structured model makes it much easier to work with the data, since it converts the raw JSON response into a usable format.
+Here’s how you can generate one in Nowa:

 #### How can you do it: